All India Services

-The All India Services (AIS) comprises the Indian Administrative Service, Indian Police Service and Indian Forest Service.
-A unique feature of the All India Services is that the members of these services are recruited by the centre (Union government in federal polity), but their services are placed under various State cadres, and they have the ability to serve both under the State and under the centre.
-Due to the federal polity of the country, this is considered one of the tools that makes union government stronger than state governments.
+The All India Services (AIS) comprises three Civil Services of India common to the centre and state governments, which includes the Indian Administrative Service (IAS), the Indian Police Service (IPS), and the Indian Forest Service (IFS).
+Civil servants recruited through All India Services by the central government are assigned to different state government cadres.
+Some civil servants may, later in their career, also serve the centre on deputation.
 Officers of these three services comply to the All India Services Rules relating to pay, conduct, leave, various allowances etc.